 - increase revenues…

-Helping to understand the reasons our ideal customer will allow us to concentrate on gaining the skills to achieve these results.
+Helping to understand the pain points of our target market will allow us to concentrate on gaining the skills to solve these problems.

-4) What benefits do I offer my ideal customer
+4) What benefits do I offer my target market?

 You have heard the saying